ValleyBell/MidiConverters/README.md

 The "RO" signature must be at byte 0x0C.
 (I apparently ripped some bytes from the memory block header.)
 MI1-Midi_Data.7z contains the files that I used with the converter.

+## mid2syx
+This tool extracts SysEx messages from standard MID files and saves them as a separate SYX file.

+Note: The tool goes through the MID file by-track.
+Thus when SysEx messages are spread across multiple tracks, they will NOT be sorted by time.

 ## mmd2mid
 This tool converts M.M.D. songs to standard MIDIs.